Author and Editor: Dr. Denise Lowe

 As we continue to ask questions about effective course and program design, instructional designers will need to challenge themselves with developing skills in program management as they continue to sharpen their course design and development skills.
 The use of the ADDIE model is a familiar guide for course design; the skills necessary for program management may not feel the same way for many, but we must ask ourselves – Is ADDIE enough?

 I’m sure there are many more tips that others in the community have found useful.
 What strategies do you use for effectively engaging faculty in the online course design process?
-Please share your thoughts with our TOPkit Community Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!